DanV410/weewx-sdr-arduino/README.md

 https://github.com/adafruit/Adafruit_BME280_Library

-Load the reading.ico sketch onto your board ( i need to upload this)
+Compile and upload the wx5.ino sketch onto your board, after editing it to reflect your wifi access point SSID and password.

 This sketch connects to a wifi access point, and then makes GET calls to a web server running PHP.
 The URL is calls contains the readings in a key=value format.
 The temperature (inTemp) is in Farenheit, the pressure (pressure) in millibars, and the humidity (inHumidity) in %RH.